 Political Party Number of Councillors

-Conservative Party 23 councillors
+Conservative Party 13

-Democratic Group 11 councillors (8 independent, 3 Green Party)
+Democratic Group 14 (9 independent, 5 Green Party)

-Liberal Democrat Party 4 councillors
+Liberal Democrat Party 9

+Labour Party 1

+Independent 1

 The Council employs a work force of approximately 160 staff to manage and deliver services to residents under the direction of the senior management team.
 The Council shares its senior management team with Wychavon District Council.
 The structure of the joint senior management team is below.